An Australian defamation ruling will probably affect how Australians’ tweet from here on out.

 Falsity: Most statements aren’t defamatory if they’re true.
 Claimants must prove that the defendants made false declarations of fact.

 Harm: It’s not enough to demonstrate falsity.
 Typically, plaintiffs must show that the speech caused material or reputational damage.
 (The exception to this rule is defamation per se, which you can read more about here, in the sidebar.)

 Negligence or Actual Malice: Intention is a big part of defamation law.
 To win cases, plaintiffs must prove that the defendants either acted negligently or intentionally released the inaccurate information.

 So, taking the parameters of U.S. defamation law into consideration, would Hockey have won this Twitter legal battle on American soil?
 Probably not.
 Especially since the court found that the article, which the tweets referenced, was not defamatory.

 Differences Between U.S. and Australian Defamation Law

-Slander and libel laws in the United States and Australia are a lot different than some people may think.
-Like other British Commonwealth nations, Australian defamation laws are more plaintiff-friendly than those in the United States, which is why some stateside clients choose to file overseas, circumstances permitting.
+Like other Commonwealth nations, Australian defamation laws are more plaintiff-friendly than those in the United States, which is why some stateside clients file overseas, circumstances permitting.
 That said, so-called libel tourism is universally frowned upon; and though it has been done, getting any court to accept a foreign defamation case is no easy task, especially since the 2013 libel reforms.